TU-DO-Makerspace/Lock-The-Fucking-Front-Door/README.md

 Currently, the script is scheduled to display the notification at `00:00` every day.

-The necessity for script arose after the Makerspace became a recent target of burglary during the time of writing.
+The necessity for this script arose after the Makerspace became a (at the time of writing) recent target of burglary.

 ## Installation